scriptrdotio/libraries/scripts/littlebits/README.md

 - littlebits/config: used to configure the connector, mainly with littlebits data.
 - littlebits/device: contains the Device class that is an abstraction of a Littlebits device.
 Use instances of this class to write/read data to/from the actual device as well as to subscribe to events emitted by the latter.
-- littlebits/notifications: handles subscriptions to events emitted by littlebit devices.
+- littlebits/notifications: handles subscriptions to events emitted by littlebits devices.
 Used by the device module but can be used directly.
 - littlebits/mappings: configuration file used for internal purpose.
 - littlebits/api/handleEvent: callback used as a default subscriber to events emitted by littlebits devices.